Wahomethegeek/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-# More singly linked lists
+# Learnig more about singly linked lists

-- This project is help understand how to use linked lists
+0. Write a function that prints all the elements of a listint list